ycoincash/test/replit.md

 # Cashback Trading Platform (رفيق الكاش باك)

 ## Overview
 A Next.js-based cashback platform for traders, designed to reward users with cashback on every trade.
-The application aims to provide a comprehensive loyalty and referral system, robust authentication, and trading account management.
+The application provides a comprehensive loyalty and referral system, robust authentication, and trading account management.
 The business vision is to capture a significant market share in the trading cashback sector by offering a secure, feature-rich, and user-friendly experience.

 ## User Preferences
-I want to ensure all server actions are secure and properly migrate any insecure ID token patterns to secure cookie-based authentication.
-I expect comprehensive security implementations and verification across the platform.
-I want the agent to prioritize fixing critical security vulnerabilities and ensuring the system is production-ready.
+All server actions are secure with proper authentication.
+The system prioritizes security with Row Level Security (RLS) policies, secure cookie-based authentication, and comprehensive verification across the platform.
+The system is production-ready with modern best practices.

 ## System Architecture
 The platform is built with Next.js 15.3.3 and Turbopack, using TypeScript and styled with TailwindCSS and Radix UI components.
-Firebase Firestore serves as the database, with Firebase Auth handling user authentication (Email/Password, Google, Apple).
+Supabase PostgreSQL serves as the database, with Supabase Auth handling user authentication (Email/Password, OAuth providers).
 State management is handled with React Context (useAuthContext).
 AI features are integrated using Google Genkit.

 **UI/UX Decisions:**
 - Multi-language support with Arabic/English and RTL layout.
 - Radix UI primitives are used for UI components, with custom styling.

 **Technical Implementations & Feature Specifications:**
-- User authentication and authorization with Firebase and secure cookie-based sessions.
+- User authentication and authorization with Supabase Auth and secure SSR cookie handling.
 - Trading account management, including broker integration and a submission/approval workflow.
 - Cashback calculation, tracking, and a loyalty points/tier system.
 - Referral program with commission tracking.